noahjkrueger/KBMSTR/README.md

 ## Purpose
 KBMSTER provides an array of tools for a user to find the best layout of a keyboard for their own personalized use.
-By utilizing these tools, a user is able to collect data on actual typing habits and in turn use this data to generate a keyboard layout to their exact needs.
-The goal of a generating a layout is to minimize the finger travel distance when using a keyboard to type.
+By utilizing these tools, a user is able to collect data on actual typing habits and in turn, use this data to generate a keyboard layout to their exact needs.
+The goal of generating a layout is to minimize the finger travel distance when using a keyboard to type.
 The beauty of this tool is that it considers various methods of typing and furthermore will prove useful to anyone looking to improve their typing efficiency.
 The development process of a brand new keyboard layout, personalized to an individual, is involved, yet simple.
 KBMSTR works with the user to collect actual keystrokes from the user in a transparent and non-invasive way by utilizing [KBMSTR's data collection tool](https://www.kbmstr.com).
 Once a sufficient amount of data is collected and the user utilizes [KBMSTR's configuration tool](https://www.kbmstr.com) to let the algorithm know actual typing habits, KBMSTR will then utilize these two items to employ [a unique algorithm](#the-algorithm) to find the absolute best keyboard layout for you.
-This, paired with [KBMSTR's practice tool](https://www.kbmstr.com) allow for users to dramaGtically speed up their typing speeds and reduce hand fatigue while using the computer.
+This, paired with [KBMSTR's practice tool](https://www.kbmstr.com) allows users to dramatically speed up their typing speeds and reduce hand fatigue while using the computer.

 ## The Algorithm
 The KBMSTR uses a unique algorithm to find the best keyboard layout.
-This algorithm is best described as a cross between a local search and genetic algorithm.
+This algorithm is best described as a cross between a local search and a genetic algorithm.
 It is definitely greedy.
-The algorithm takes the best known layout (at the beginning, this can be anything) and generates (# chars in layout)^2 / 2 succeeding layouts.
+The algorithm takes the best-known layout (at the beginning, this can be anything) and generates (# chars in layout)^2 / 2 succeeding layouts.
 Each one of these layouts can be achieved by swapping any 2 keys of the current best layout.
 The current iteration of the algorithm only knows its adjacent states, hence the local search aspect.
 If we consider the set of succeeding states as the population of the current generation, then we can look for the best aspects in the generation and use them to make a new generation - hence the genetic aspect.
 This is done by first looking at each one of the succeeding layouts and putting it through a fitness evaluation function.
-Since we know which two keys are swapped to achieve each succeeding state, we are able to find swaps that improve efficiency, and making said swaps if the key has not already been swapped at this iteration.
+Since we know which two keys are swapped to achieve each succeeding state, we are able to find swaps that improve efficiency, and make said swaps if the key has not already been swapped at this iteration.
 The algorithm only does this with succeeding states that have the same or better fitness evaluation than the current state.
-As a result, we make as many swaps possible that will improve the performance of the layout in the fitness function.
+As a result, we make as many swaps as possible that will improve the performance of the layout in the fitness function.

-The algorithm was designed this way to reduce the socratic element of a genetic algorithm and shorten the number of generations needed to find the absolute best keyboard.
+The algorithm was designed this way to reduce the random element of a genetic algorithm and shorten the number of generations needed to find the absolute best keyboard.
 The algorithm terminates knowing the best keyboard relative to the dataset and configuration.